ZalithLauncher/ZalithWebsite/en/docs/control2_help/basic_operation.md

     Used to test how your layout behaves both inside and outside of the game.
   - **Using physical mouse**
     Simulates the use of a real mouse to test the visibility of certain control layers.
+    For more details about control layout operations, see: [Control Layout Operations](/en/docs/control2_help/control_layout_operations)
   - **Using gamepad**
     Simulates the use of a gamepad to test the visibility of control layers.
+    For more details about control layout operations, see: [Control Layout Operations](/en/docs/control2_help/control_layout_operations)
 - **Snapping Functions**
   - **Control Snapping**
     Determines whether dragged controls should snap to the edges of nearby controls.